AIBappa/sms_gateway/README.md

 ## Mobile Setup Required

-- Install SMS_Bridge app on older Android devices
+- Install SMS_Gateway app on older Android devices
 - May require rooted device or developer mode
-- Configure to send SMSes to laptop endpoint
+- Configure to send SMSes to laptop endpoint.
+This endpoint is noted in sms_server.py.

 ## Planned Updates